Saturday, February 21, 2015

 Rural Bourgeois:

-• They sales produced agricultural products in order to buy land lease land.
+• They sales produced agricultural products to buy land.

-• They were owner of modern instruments of agriculture in fact they were LORDS in rural area.
+• They were owner of modern instruments of agriculture; in fact, they were LORDS in rural areas.

 Rural Proletariat: